bcgov/nr-get-token/README.md

 To learn more about the **Common Services** available visit the [Common Services Showcase](https://bcgov.github.io/common-service-showcase/) page.

-GTEOK is a web-based tool for development teams to manage their application's secure access to Common Services.
+GETOK is a web-based tool for development teams to manage their application's secure access to Common Services.
 Users can create and deploy Keycloak or WebADE service client application configuration instantly to gain access to common service APIs like email notifications, document management, or document generation.

 ## Directory Structure